albertopeam/Android-Infrastructure/README.md

 }

 ```
 Activity code that handles events from/toward the presenter.
+It only shows
+a Toast with the result of the UseCase.
 ```java
 public class UpperCaseActivity
         extends LifecycleActivity {